Arabidopsis thaliana: Thigmomorphogenesis (Touch response)

 In 1990, Janet Braam and Ronald W. Davis determined that A. thaliana exhibits thigmomorphogenesis in response to wind, rain and touch.
 Four or more touch induced genes in A. thaliana were found to be regulated by such stimuli.
 In 2002, Massimo Pigliucci found that A. thaliana developed different patterns of branching in response to sustained exposure to wind, a display of phenotypic plasticity.

 On the Moon

-On January 2, 2019, China's Chang'e-4 lander brought A. thaliana to the moon.
+On 2 January 2019, China's Chang'e-4 lander brought A. thaliana to the moon.
 A small microcosm 'tin' in the lander contained A. thaliana, seeds of potatoes, and silkworm eggs.
 As plants would support the silkworms with oxygen, and the silkworms would in turn provide the plants with necessary carbon dioxide and nutrients through their waste, researchers will evaluate whether plants successfully perform photosynthesis, and grow and bloom in the lunar environment.
+Although the potato, cotton and Arabidopsis sprouted and the cotton sprouted two leaves, all the plants died shortly after germination.

 Secondary metabolites

-Thalianin is an arabidopsis root triterpene.
+Thalianin is an Arabidopsis root triterpene.
 Potter et al., 2018 finds synthesis is induced by a combination of at least 2 facts, cell-specific transcription factors (TFs) and the accessibility of the chromatin.